opendocsg/slw-judgments-backfill/2016_SGHC_246/report.md

 196    The remaining component of CAA’s claim is the sum of $28,050 for rental of lifting equipment and I-beams.
 According to CAA, Newcon failed to return the equipment after 16 May 2013.
 CAA therefore claims a “rental fee” of $150 per day from 16 May 2013 up to the date of commencement of this action.

 197    CAA’s claim lacks a cause of action.
-The obvious cause of action would be a claim for damages in tort for wrongful detention of property (see, _eg_ , _ACES System Development Pte Ltd v Yenty Lily (trading as Access International Services)_ [2013] 4 SLR 1317).
+The obvious cause of action would be a claim for damages in tort for wrongful detention of property (see, _eg_ , _ACES System Development Pte Ltd v Yenty Lily (trading as Access International Services)_ <span class="citation">[2013] 4 SLR 1317</span>).
 But CAA relies neither on tort nor on contract for Newcon’s liability to pay this “rental fee”.
 Indeed, during oral closing submissions, counsel for CAA could not articulate a legal basis for the claim.

 198    Even on quantum, CAA does not explain how it arrives at the figure of $150 per day.
 CAA makes no attempt to demonstrate, for instance, that this was the market rent for these items at the material time.
 The figure appears to be entirely arbitrary.